What Employee Tax Deductions Can I Claim?

 See what other tax deductions you may qualify to claim on your tax return.

 How Do I Claim Tax Deductions?

-You can get any of these tax deductions when you prepare your tax return on efile.com.
-Based on your answers to a series of simple questions, the online tax software will determine what deductions you can claim.
-Then the software will help you select and fill out the proper forms to get your maximum deduction amount!
+You can get any of these tax deductions when you prepare your tax return on eFile.com.
+Based on your answers to a series of simple questions, we will determine what deductions you can claim.
+Then we will help you select and fill out the proper forms to get your maximum deduction amount!

 TurboTax® is a registered trademark of Intuit, Inc.

 H&R Block® is a registered trademark of HRB Innovations, Inc.